donald-macritchie/hangman/README.md

 ![This is a screenshot of the game over message](./assets/screenshots/game_over.png)

+## Features left to implement

+- Currently, the randomly generated word from the words list in Hangman_words.py, once used in a round of the game, can be used again.
+- Ideally, I would like to implement a feature in which once a word has been solved, it can no longer be generated until a new game starts.

 ## Testing

 I have manually tested the project by doing the following: